 There is only limited empirical evidence for the impacts of trade by leading partners on the economic growth in the developing countries.
-Mullings and Mahabir (2018) indicate that trade openness with China is an important driver of economic growth in Africa, especially in countries with rich resources or being landlocked.
-But their findings are not robust in models accounting for endogeneity.
-Trade openness with the United States, European Union and the rest of the world shows insignificant, even negative effects on economic growth in the region.
+Mullings and Mahabir (2018) indicate that trade openness with China is an important driver of economic growth in Africa, especially in landlocked countries and/or with rich resources.
+However, their findings are not robust in models accounting for endogeneity.
+Trade openness with the US, European Union and the rest of the world shows insignificant, even negative effects on economic growth in the region.
 The aforementioned study uses total trade openness rather than exports and imports separately, which definitely have different, even contradictory, effects on growth.
 Ribeiro et al. (2016) indicate that the expansion of the portfolio of export partners, mostly to less developed and remote regions, might have negative impacts on growth.
 However, this research uses a constrained sample of only developed economies (European Union members).
 Busse et al. (2016) find that exports to China have trivial effects, while imports from China have negative effects on growth in Africa.
 In contrast, in their study, exports to the rest of the world have positive effects on economic growth in Africa only when a fixed effects model is used.
-Kummer-Noormamode (2014) compare impacts of trade openness with China and trade openness with European Union, the United States (U.S.) and the rest of the world on economic growth in 37 African countries from 1985 to 2012.
-This study demonstrates that trade integration with China or the rest of the world leads to higher economic growth, but only for the period from 2000 to 2012, while trade with industrial economies has inconsistent results on the economic growth in these African countries.
+Kummer-Noormamode (2014) compares impacts of trade openness with China and trade openness with European Union, the US and the rest of the world on economic growth in 37 African countries from 1985 to 2012.
+This study demonstrates that trade integration with China or the rest of the world leads to higher economic growth, but only for the period from 2000 to 2012, while trade with industrialized economies has inconsistent results on the economic growth in these African countries.

 Another strand of literature uses Vector Autoregressive (VAR) models to investigate the impacts of trade with China on its Asian neighbours.
-Haltmaier et al. (2007) use quarterly data from 1993 to 2006 to examine the significance of Chinese and U.S. demand to GDP growth in Indonesia, Korea, Malaysia, the Philippines, Singapore, Taiwan, and Thailand.
-Their findings show that the impacts of China's demand shocks on GDP growth fluctuations are as important as that of the U.S. in Korea, Singapore, Taiwan, and Thailand but not in Indonesia, Malaysia, and the Philippines.
+Haltmaier et al. (2007) use quarterly data from 1993 to 2006 to examine the significance of Chinese and the US demand on GDP growth in Indonesia, Korea, Malaysia, the Philippines, Singapore, Taiwan, and Thailand.
+Their findings show that the impacts of China's demand shocks on GDP growth fluctuations in these countries are as important as those of the US in Korea, Singapore, Taiwan, and Thailand, but not in Indonesia, Malaysia, and the Philippines.
 Their findings show that China acts at the same time as the engine, conduit and steamroller of growth for Asian countries in the sample.
-In a similar pattern, Park and Shin (2011) use quarterly data from 1990 to 2009 in a structural VAR model of threevariables (domestic real GDP, the country's real exports to the U.S., and the country's real exports to China) for each country.
+In a similar pattern, Park and Shin (2011) use quarterly data from 1990 to 2009 in a structural VAR model of three-variables (domestic real GDP, the country's real exports to the US, and the country's real exports to China) for each country.
 They show that exports to China work as an engine of growth in the major East and Southeast Asian economies and the contributions are stronger during both Asian and global crises.
-However, these findings are not robust when their VAR models are modified by incorporating an extra variable to control the re-exports of goods from the sample countries to the U.S.
+However, these findings are not robust when their VAR models are modified by incorporating an extra variable to control the re-exports of goods from the sample countries to the US.